livres de droit sur une table avec un cahier et un stylo

 Admission requirements

-• meet the definition of mature applicant
+• Meet the definition of a mature applicant;

 Courses considered for advanced standing in the general law certificate program